oasisprotocol/docs/docs/dapp/opl/enclave.md

 # Ballot Contract

-We will next write the smart contract that holds private data and will be deployed to a confidential chain such as Oasis Sapphire.
+Next, we will write a smart contract that holds private data.
+This smart contract will run inside a trusted execution environment (TEE) on the Oasis Sapphire ParaTime, which why we refer to these as an *enclave* smart contract.

 Create a new Solidity contract named `BallotBoxV1.sol`.